Moretonhampstead and South Devon Railway: History

-In 1892, the broad gauge line was replaced by a standard gauge format, taking only 32 hours and 60 men to complete - part of the wider conversion of the whole network.
+In 1892, the broad gauge line was replaced by a standard gauge format, taking only 32 hours and 60 men to complete – part of the wider conversion of the whole network.

 The railway brought tourists to the area.
 Other users of the service were local industries: farmers' produce, nursery plants and blacksmiths' products were sent by train.

 Traffic grew from 1866 to the 1930s and then went into decline.
 Despite a significant summer tourist trade, featuring in many contemporary guide books, traffic on the branch over the year was not enough to cover rising costs.

-The Lustleigh station was used in 1931 for the film 'Hound of the Baskervilles', its name being temporarily changed (Ewans 1964).